tejatanush/MatriceAI_assignment/README.md

 - Reduces false-text detection

 #### 🕒 Why It’s Not Used Here
-Due to the assignment's tight time limit (4–6 hours), full LPR retraining or fine-tuning wasn't possible.
+Due to the assignment's tight time limit , full LPR retraining or fine-tuning wasn't possible.

 #### 🛠 Future Improvement
 To achieve near-perfect LPR accuracy: